-2. Check the labels, especially on fresh cheeses, to make sure that the product is well within its expiration date.
-For larger cheeses that are cut down to smaller amounts, the store label should also include an expiration date near the weight and price amounts.
-If a cheese is reduced in price for quick sale, it’s generally not a bargain, and your experience will be a less than happy one.
+2. Check the labels, especially on fresh cheeses, to ensure that the product is well within its expiration date.
+For larger cheeses cut down to smaller amounts, the store label should also include an expiration date near the weight and price amounts.
+If cheese is reduced in price for a quick sale, it’s generally not a bargain, and your experience will be a less than happy one.

 3. Check the condition of the cheese, especially for aroma, appearance, and flavor.
-Less desirable characteristics include ammonia, sour milk, barnyardy or unclean aromas.
-Further, the cheeses should be characteristic of their style, with an interior that is free of cracks, discoloration, and mold (unless it is a blue cheese).
-Note that natural rind cheeses, may have a rustic appearance, which is one of their attributes.
-When possible, taste the cheese before you buy.
+Less desirable characteristics include ammonia, sour milk, barnyard, or unclean aromas.
+Further, the cheeses should be characteristic of their style, with an interior free of cracks, discoloration, and mold (unless it is a blue cheese).
+Note that natural rind cheeses may have a rustic appearance, which is one of their attributes.
+When possible, taste the cheese before you buy it.
 This is much easier in a cut-and-wrap environment.
-If you are unable to taste the cheese but want to give it a try, buy the smallest amount possible.
+If you cannot taste the cheese but want to give it a try, buy the smallest amount possible.